-Conglomerate mergers are affected among firms that are in different or unrelated business activity.
+- 3. Conglomerate Mergers: Conglomerate mergers are affected among firms that are in different or unrelated business activity.
 In other words, firms engaged in two different / unrelated business activities combine together.
 Firms opting for conglomerate merger control a range of activities in various industries that require different skills in the specific managerial functions of research, applied engineering, production, marketing and so on.
 This type of diversification can be achieved mainly by external acquisition and mergers and is not generally possible through internal development.
-The basic purposes of such merger is to effective utilization of unutilized financial resources and enlarge debt capacity through reorganizing their financial structure so as to maximize shareholders earnings per share (EPS), lowering the cost of capital and thereby raising maximizing value of the firm and the share price.
+The basic purpose of such merger is to effective utilization of unutilized financial resources and enlarge debt capacity through re-organising their financial structure so as to maximize shareholders earnings per share (EPS), lowering the cost of capital and thereby raising maximizing value of the firm and the share price.
 Mergers enhance the overall stability of the acquirer company and create balance in the company's total portfolio of diverse products and production processes.
 These types of mergers are also called concentric mergers.
 Firms operating in different geographic locations also proceed with these types of mergers.
-Conglomerate mergers have been further sub-divided into:

-- (a) Financial Conglomerates, - (b) Managerial Conglomerates - (c) Concentric Companies - a.
+Conglomerate mergers have been further sub-divided into: (a) Financial Conglomerates, (b) Managerial Conglomerates, and (c) Concentric Companies - a.
 Financial Conglomerates: These conglomerates provide a flow of funds to every segment of their operations, exercise control and are the ultimate financial risk takers.
 They not only assume financial responsibility and control but also play a chief role in operating decisions.
-They also improve risk-return ratio; reduce risk; improve the quality of general and functional managerial performance; provide effective competitive process; provide distinction between performance based on underlying potentials in the product market area and results related to managerial performance. - b.
-Managerial Conglomerates: Managerial conglomerates provide managerial counsel and interaction on decisions thereby, increasing potential for improving performance.
-When two firms of unequal managerial competence combine, the performance of the combined firm will be greater than the sum of equal parts that provide large economic benefits. - c.
-Concentric Conglomerates: The primary difference between managerial conglomerate and concentric company is its distinction between respective general and specific management functions.
-The merger is termed as concentric when there is a carry-over of specific management functions or any complementarities in relative strengths between management functions.
+They also improve risk-return ratio; reduce risk; improve the quality of general and functional managerial performance; provide effective competitive process; provide distinction between performance based on underlying potentials in the product market area and results related to managerial performance.